 Billing and Coding Software

-Medical practices also rely on billing and coding software to help document clinical services.
+Medical practices also rely on medical billing software and coding software to help document clinical services.

 Billing and coding software takes the documentation components of clinical care and presents them in a way that meets standards for the diverse community of payers that the medical practice must interact with, both government agencies and private health insurance companies.

-With that in mind, billing and coding software will take in data sets such as:
+With that in mind, billing and coding software can take in data sets such as:

 - diagnosis and procedure codes